mg-04/mg-04.github.io/_articles/circuitsim/framework.markdown

     fprintf(f, "%g,%g\n", t, v[0]);
 }
 ```
 and you can play around and add more linear components.
+See if it can solve the Tsividis problems!